HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/manage_global_settings.md

         persistent.session.option: "0"
 ```

-To give users the choice to determine their initial view after login, set the following in your custom Helm values:
+To allow users to choose their initial view:

 ```yaml
 configuration: